 Do you live in a year-round, warm-weather paradise?
-If snow on the ground or a chill in the air is not in the cards this—or any—Christmas season, you can still evoke the feeling of a winter wonderland, freezing temps or not.
+If snow on the ground or a chill in the air is not in the cards this—or any—holiday season, you can still evoke the feeling of a winter wonderland, freezing temps or not.

 Start with the drinks